linode/docs/docs/platform/manager/dns-manager/index.md

 The *Domains* section of the Linode Cloud Manager is a comprehensive DNS management interface that allows you to add DNS records for all of your domain names.
 This guide covers the use of the **Domains** section and basic domain setup.
 For an introduction to DNS in general, see our [Introduction to DNS Records](/docs/networking/dns/dns-records-an-introduction/) guide.

 {{< note >}}
-As an added benefit, Linode employs [Cloudflare](https://cloudflare.com) to provide denial of service (DDoS) mitigation, load balancing, and increased geographic distribution for its [name servers](/docs/networking/dns/dns-records-an-introduction/#name-servers).
+Linode's DNS service employs [Cloudflare](https://cloudflare.com) to provide denial of service (DDoS) mitigation, load balancing, and increased geographic distribution for our [name servers](/docs/networking/dns/dns-records-an-introduction/#name-servers).
+These factors make our service reliable, fast, and a great choice for your DNS needs.
 {{</ note>}}

 ## Getting Started